joostkremers/criticmarkup-emacs/README.md

 Note: the [CriticMarkup spec](http://criticmarkup.com/spec.php) says you should avoid putting newlines in CriticMarkup tags and you should always wrap Markdown tags completely.
 These are wise precautions for `cm-mode` as well.

+## Font lock ##

+`cm-mode` also adds the markup tags defined by CriticMarkup to `font-lock-keywords` and provides customisable faces to highlight them.
+The customisation group is called `criticmarkup-faces`.
+Note that `cm-mode` also makes the markup tags read-only so that you cannot inadvertently modify them.

+You may notice that changes that span multiple lines are not highlighted.
+The reason for this is that multiline font lock in Emacs is not straightforward.
+There are ways to deal with this, but since `cm-mode` is a minor mode, it could interfere with the major mode's font locking mechanism if it did that.
+Besides, one is advised not to include newlines inside CriticMarkup tags anyway.

+To mitigate this problem, you can use soft wrap (with `visual-line-mode`).
+Since each paragraph is then essentially a single line, font lock works even across multiple (visual) lines.

 ## Follow changes mode ##

 `cm-mode` also provides a simple 'follow changes' mode.
 When activated, changes you make to the buffer are automatically marked as insertions or deletions.
 Substitutions cannot be made automatically (that is, if you mark a word, delete it and then type a replacement, it will still be marked as a sequence of deletion+insertion, not as a substitution), but they can still be made manually with `C-c * s`.
 You can activate and deactivate follow changes mode with `C-c * F`.
 When it's active, the modeline indicator for `cm-mode` changes from `CM` to `CM*`.

+Note that some changes are not (properly) recorded.
+For example, capitalizing, downcasing or upcasing a word with `M-c` / `M-l` / `M-u` leaves a deletion markup but no addition markup.
+Similar problems may occur with other editing commands.

 ## Keeping track of the author ##